dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 In order to **NOT** send ``README.md`` and ``./00_mlflow_tracking_server/assets`` to Heroku
 1. Create a ``.slugignore`` file in the ``./00_mlflow_tracking_server`` directory
-1. Add this two lines
+1. Add these lines

 ```
 README.md
+readme.md
 assets/
 ```

-3. Once this is done and if you REALLY want to push on Heroku without pushing first on GitHub you could try the line below but I highly recommend to push on GitHub then on Heroku
+3. Once this is done and if you **REALLY** want to push on Heroku without pushing first on GitHub you could try the lines below
+    * Again I highly recommend to push on GitHub first and then on Heroku

 ```
 git add 00_mlflow_tracking_server/